Tall stacks of bulging binders covered in sticky tabs: more pages than any one reader can hold at once.

-This guide shows how pdf-mcp solves it.
+This guide shows how pdf-mcp works around those limits.

 pdf-mcp is an open-source MCP server with seven tools that let Claude Code read large PDFs incrementally, solving the “PDF too large to process” error.
 Here’s how it works and how to set it up.